What Are Social Media Aggregator Tools?

 Chances are, you’re going to want to know how well your social media aggregator performed, right?

-Which means analytics are vital if you want to glean results and optimize your feeds for the next time.
+This means analytics are vital if you want to glean results and optimize your feeds for the next time.
 With in-built analytics like those we use at TINT, you can get a full report on your audience’s engagement and get numbers, facts, and figures about your feed’s overall performance.

 Different Ways to Display Your Social Media Aggregator